ahw/vim-hooks/README.md

 Permissions
 ============
-Ensure that your VimHook scripts have the "execute" flag set.
+Ensure that your VimHook scripts have the "execute" bit set.
 For example,

 ```
 $ chmod u+x .bufwritepost.vimhook.sh